 Do you know how to make a solar oven?
-I’ve always wanted to try one, so when the UK was unusually hot over summer we gave it a go.
+I’ve always wanted to try one, so when the UK was unusually hot last summer we gave it a go.
 It was actually much easier than I expected and our marshmallows melted very quickly.

 What you need to make a solar oven